Michael Edward Van Leeuwen

 I am known as Van or Coach Van.
 I was born Michael Edward Van Leeuwen.

 Since many people prefer to know with whom they are working, following and aligning with when it comes to choosing a leader to follow or to whom you receive success tips, I like to share my background.
 I have nothing to hide and am quite proud of where I came from and the leadership I’ve learned along the way.

 I was born in Salt Lake City, Utah on November 26th of 1962.
-I am the oldest of seven children and was fortunate to have learned many great leadership qualities from my father who retired from the Seattle Police Department after over 30 years.
+I am the oldest of seven children and was fortunate to have learned many great leadership qualities from my father and hero who retired from the Seattle Police Department after 32 years.
+(1968-2000)